 Visitors are welcome, but are told to be aware that it is first and foremost not a tourist site; it’s a fully functioning monastery, so you’re advised to be respectful; no wandering in and out or taking photos or videos during church services for example, and try to maintain a respectful silence as much as possible.

 Also be warned that though almost every photo of the abbey during lavender season shows it miraculously devoid of tourists, the reality is somewhat different.
-Unless you’re extremely adept at photoshop, get there early in the morning, or brush up on your photoshop skills later, to get that perfectly clean shot!
+Unless you’re extremely adept at photoshop, get there early in the morning to have a chance of getting a perfectly clean shot.